-This doesn’t require anesthesia – isn’t any more painful than a quick shot – and the benefits far outweigh any brief discomfort.
+This doesn’t require anesthesia – it isn’t any more painful than a quick shot – and the benefits far outweigh any brief discomfort.

 When a pet is found without ID, a shelter, rescue or veterinarian simply uses a handheld scanner to read the data on the chip.
-Here’s a post from BLUEPEARL™ where can learn more about these life-saving devices.
+Here’s a post from BLUEPEARL™ where you can learn more about these life-saving devices.

 Microchips only work if their registration information is accurate.
 You can check the accuracy of your info by accessing your microchip manufacturer’s database.
 That’s the database shelters and vets will search.

 To update your cat or dog’s registration, you’ll need their microchip number.
 If you don’t know it, ask your vet to scan it on your next visit.
 If they aren’t sure where it came from, check this page from AVMA to get in touch with popular manufacturers.

 Then make sure all of your contact info is correct in all related databases, including your phone number and address.
 Make sure your veterinarian has your pet’s microchip info as well as a photo – many vets are part of social media networks that help identify lost pets.